adithyarao3103/Scratchpad/readme.md

 A minimal text editor for quick note-taking and text manipulation.

+Built out of frustration with having to open full-featured text editors and deal with save and prompts even for simple text manipulation operations.

+My usecase is to set a AutoHotKey shortcut to open this and do quick text manipulation such as editing before pasting, formatting text.
+Also great for temporary code snippets, drafting quick messages, or jotting down quick notes without saving.

 ## Features

 - Instant startup with a clean, borderless interface